Kraad25/Bipedal/README.md

 # Bipedal
-    A bipedal Robot that is taught how to stand and walk on its 2 legs.
-It has 4 joints, 2 in each leg and a main body/hull.
+    A simple 2-legged robot trained to stand and walk using reinforcement learning.
+Built with Gymnasium, Box2D and Stable-Baselines3.

+    * 4 joints (2 per leg: hip & knee)
+    * Central body/hull
+    * Separate PPO models for standing and walking
+    * Lidar for sensing terrain
+    * Manual control using keyboard
+    * "D" to Walk and "X" to stand